Semarang: Japanese occupation and early independence

 The Japanese military occupied the city, along with the rest of Java, in 1942, during the Pacific War of World War II.
 During that time, Semarang was headed by a military governor called a Shiko, and two vice governors known as Fuku Shiko.
 One of the vice governors was appointed from Japan, and the other was "chosen" from the local population.

 After Indonesian independence in 1945, Semarang became the capital of Central Java on 18 August 1945, headed by Mr. Moch.Ichsan.

+Military history

-It also became the site of a battle between Indonesian and Japanese soldiers in October 1945.
+It also became the site of a battle (Five days battle, Pertempuran lima hari) between the new Indonesian military and Japanese soldiers in October 1945.
+Shortly after that, what had been the Indonesia-conducted Ambarawa, Magelang, and Ungaran offensives reached Semarang city on 15 December 1945, causing an 87-day battle that swept away the British and Dutch military completely.

 Administration

 Semarang city administration is headed by mayor, with a legislative assembly.
-Both mayor and members of legislative assembly are elected by direct vote.
+Both mayor and the 50 members of legislative assembly are elected by direct vote.
 The government of Semarang City had implemented the smart city concept since 2013.

-Juridically, Semarang City is a municipality (second level area) consisting of 16 districts (kecamatan), which again divided into 177 urban villages (kelurahan).
-The districts are tabulate below with their areas, their populations at the 2020 census and 2020 census, and the number and names of the urban villages in each district.
-The city of Semarang is divided into five urban areas, including: Central Semarang, East Semarang, West Semarang, South Semarang, and North Semarang.
+Juridically, Semarang City is a municipality (second level area) consisting of 16 districts (kecamatan), which are again divided into 177 urban villages (kelurahan).
+The districts are tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2023.
+The table also includes the number and names of the urban administrative villages in each district.